-Hydralazine is contraindicated if the patient has a history of hydralazine allergy, and in patients with coronary artery disease, as hydralazine can stimulate the sympathetic system, and in patients with rheumatic mitral valve disease, as pulmonary artery pressure can increase due to hydralazine treatment.
+Hydralazine is contraindicated if the patient has a history of hydralazine allergy.
+In patients with coronary artery disease, hydralazine can stimulate the sympathetic system.
+In patients with rheumatic mitral valve disease, pulmonary artery pressure can increase due to hydralazine treatment.

 Contraindications to alpha-blockers include patients with a history of orthostatic hypotension and patients on phosphodiesterase inhibitors.

 Thiazides and loop diuretics can cause hypokalemia, while potassium-sparing diuretics cause hyperkalemia.
-Electrolytes should be monitored in patients on diuretics, and uric acid is recommended to be monitored in patients on thiazides and loop diuretics too.
+Electrolytes should be monitored in patients on diuretics, and uric acid monitoring is recommended in patients on thiazides and loop diuretics.
 Monitoring for ototoxicity and deafness should be considered in patients on loop diuretics.

-Hyperkalemia is common in ACE inhibitors and ARBs treatment, and special caution is required when they are combined with potassium-sparing diuretics.
+Hyperkalemia is common in ACE inhibitor and ARB treatment, and special caution is required when combining these agents with potassium-sparing diuretics.
 Potassium levels should be closely monitored in patients with chronic kidney disease when ACE inhibitors, ARBs, or potassium-sparing diuretics are used.
 ACE inhibitors and ARBs can cause acute kidney injury, and renal function requires monitoring.

 Monitoring for hypotension and edema is necessary for patients on dihydropyridine CCBs.
 Non-dihydropyridine CCBs and beta-blockers are known to cause bradycardia, and heart rate requires monitoring, especially if these two medications are combined.
 QTc interval needs monitoring in patients on sotalol.